 Now, I don’t always agree with the people that reject stats outright in favour of eye tests and instinct, but I can at least respect that they’re formulating their own opinion.
 Even if I don’t place the same value on specific traits, at least those people can defend their view using particular examples.

-What I have trouble respecting is opinions that are formed solely by other people’s opinions: not just using an appeal to authority to justify your opinion but as the very basis of it.
+What I have trouble respecting is opinions that are formed solely by other people’s opinions: not just using an argument from an authority to support your opinion, but as the very basis of it.
 I believe that no idea should be above scrutiny, but before I get into that, I’d like to discuss why the opinions of hockey general managers, in particular, should be subject to reasonable scrutiny.

 Hockey and Higher Education

-Benning, like many NHL general managers, did not attend post-secondary school.
-Rather, he became a professional hockey player at the age of 18 and then dove directly into scouting immediately after his career ended.
-Is it possible that he learned a variety of business skills on the job?
-Sure it is.
-Does that mean that he’s objectively qualified to run a business worth nearly three-quarters of a billion dollars?
+Is it possible to learn a variety of business skills over years or even decades on the job?
+Absolutely it is.
+Does that guarantee that they’re objectively qualified to run a business worth nearly three-quarters of a billion dollars?
 Colour me skeptical.

-I don’t mean to pick on Benning in particular.
-I’m sure he’s just doing what he thinks is best, using the tools he’s been given, and he can’t be faulted for taking a lucrative job offer in a field in which he has spent his entire life playing or working.
-Besides, this is par for the course in sports — or at least, in professional hockey.
+No one can be faulted for taking a lucrative job offer in a field in which he has spent his entire life playing or working, so it would seem a bit unfair to criticize the men for taking the jobs in the first place rather than returning to school.
+Besides, this is par for the course in sports, or at least in professional hockey.

 Hockey, more than other of the other major North American professional sports that comprise The Big Four, keeps a remarkably tight in-group when it comes to management.
 According to some digging done by Jason Paul, the NHL easily has the highest proportion of former players among their league’s set of general managers.